icehawk/icehawk.github.io/Contents/docs/icehawk/routing.md

 The `getMatches()` method shall return any values extracted from the URI as an array, if any.
 These values will then be merged with the current request values.

-So it is pretty simply to implement an own pattern class.
+So it is pretty simple to implement an own pattern class.
 This example shows how the `Literal` pattern class would be implemented as an anonymous class:

 ```php
 <?php declare(strict_types=1);